dukeofharen/httplaceholder/docs/docs.md

       Content-Type: application/json
 ```

-This example uses both conditions.
 This means that when:

-- The URL path contains "/users"
+- The URL path equals "/users"
 - A query string with name "id" and value "15" is sent.
 - A query string with name "filter" and value "last_name" is sent.